Julia Kofler, MD

 - CJD autopsy cases, in collaboration with the National Prion Disease Pathology Surveillance Center

-Research ExpertiseMy research focuses on the role of microglial cells in aging and neurodegenerative diseases.
-I am particular interested in investigating different pathways of microglial polarization including classical and alternative activation paradigms.
-In addition, my lab recently started to study the impact of polymorphisms in inflammation-associated genes on pathology patterns in Alzheimer's disease.
-Experiments are performed in primary microglial cell cultures derived from human postmortem brain tissue, primary human macrophages, also macrophage and microglial cell lines, and tissue samples from the ADRC brain bank.
-The goal of my research is to arrive at a better understanding of distinct microglial functions and activation patterns in order to selectively modulate the innate immune response in the brain as a means to prevent pathological aging and/or modify the course of AD.
+Research ExpertiseDr Kofler's research focuses on the role of microglial cells in aging and neurodegenerative diseases.
+She is particularly interested in investigating different pathways of microglial polarization including classical and alternative activation paradigms.
+In addition, her lab recently started to study the impact of polymorphisms in inflammation-associated genes on pathology patterns in Alzheimer's disease.
+Experiments are performed in primary microglial cell cultures derived from human postmortem brain tissue, primary human macrophages, macrophage cell lines, and tissue samples from the ADRC brain bank.
+The goal of her research is to arrive at a better understanding of distinct microglial functions and activation patterns in order to selectively modulate the innate immune response in the brain as a means to prevent pathological aging and/or modify the course of AD.

 Selected PublicationsView Dr. Kofler's publications on PubMed

-Kofler J, Lopresti B, Janssen C, Trichel AM, Masliah E, Finn OJ, Salter RD, Murdoch GH, Mathis CA, Wiley CA. Preventive immunization of aged and juvenile non-human primates to beta-amyloid.
-J Neuroinflammation 2012 (in print)
+- Kofler J, Lopresti B, Janssen C, Trichel AM, Masliah E, Finn OJ, Salter RD, Murdoch GH, Mathis CA, Wiley CA. Preventive immunization of aged and juvenile non-human primates to beta-amyloid.
+J Neuroinflammation 2012;9:84 (PMCID: PMC3495408)